close

 Roy Blount Jr. is an American writer.
 Best known as a humorist, Blount is also a reporter, actor, and musician with the Rock Bottom Remainders, a rock band composed entirely of writers.
 He is also president of the Authors Guild.

 Garrison Keillor is America’s favorite storyteller.
-For more than thirty-five years, as the host of A Prairie Home Companion, he has captivated millions of listeners with his weekly News from Lake Wobegon monologues.
+For more than forty years, as the host of A Prairie Home Companion, he has captivated millions of listeners with his weekly News from Lake Wobegon monologues.
 A Prairie Home Companion is heard on hundreds of public radio stations, as well as America One, the Armed Forces Networks, Sirius Satellite Radio, and via a live audio webcast.
 Keillor is also the author of several books and a frequent contributor to national publications including Time, the New Yorker, and National Geographic, in addition to writing his own syndicated column.
 He has been awarded a National Humanities Medal from the National Endowment of the Humanities.
 He is the winner of nine AudioFile Earphones Awards, several of which were for his own books.
 When not touring, he resides in St. Paul, Minnesota.